Læsø Artist in Residence

 - Payment of travel costs (economy class) to and from Læsø.

-- A local stakeholder and knowledge group for introductions and networking.
+- A local host and knowledge group for introductions and networking.

 Who can apply?